cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 protocol should include these essential steps:

 -   melt wax on low heat on a hotplate
 -   (optional) brush the hollow of the breadmold with vegetable oil to make the unmolding easier.
 If students omit this step, they may have to soak the breadmold in order to remove all the pith from the cast object.
 -   place the mold on a surface covered with newsprint, paper plates, or similar to catch any spillages
 -   the molds can be fixed in place with masking tape
 -   carefully pour melted wax into the mold
 -   let the wax cool completely before attempting to remove the object

 ### Discussion: Breadmolding, and bread as a material in the workshop
 Suggested questions:

-- Who might benefit from this process? i.e. Why would you need to make a temporary mold of a small object?
+- Who might benefit from this process?
+I.e., why would you need to make a temporary mold of a small object?
 - What do you learn by doing it yourself that you would not consider when just reading through the instructions?
 - Does this raise further research questions you might like to pursue?
 - Based on your experience of breadmolding, what can we (as historians of art/science/material culture / etc.) learn from historical reconstruction?